 The Company established a successor to the 1998 Plan, the 2000 Stock Incentive Plan (the "2000 Plan").
 Under the 2000 Plan, the options which had been outstanding under the 1998 Plan were incorporated into the 2000 Plan and the Company increased the number of shares available for issuance under the plan by approximately 4,150,000, thereby reserving for issuance 10,000,000 shares of common stock in the aggregate.
 Options to acquire common stock granted thereunder have ten-year terms.
 Pursuant to the provisions of the 2000 Plan, the number of shares of common stock available for issuance thereunder automatically increases on the first trading day in each calendar year by an amount equal to three percent (3%) of the total number of shares of the Company's common stock outstanding on the last trading day of the immediately preceding calendar year, but in no event shall such annual increase exceed 1,500,000 shares.
-As of December 31, 2006, approximately 11,759,000 shares of common stock were reserved for issuance under the 2000 Plan (taking into account all option exercises through December 31, 2006).
+As of December 31, 2007, approximately 11,616,000 shares of common stock were reserved for issuance under the 2000 Plan (taking into account all option exercises through December 31, 2007).
+As of December 31, 2007 and 2006, there was approximately \$10.9 and \$5.5 million, respectively, of total unrecognized compensation cost related to nonvested share-based compensation arrangements.
+That cost is expected to be recognized over a weighted average period of approximately 2.32 years.